sparky8512/starlink-grpc-tools/README.md

 python3 -m grpc_tools.protoc --descriptor_set_in=../dish.protoset --python_out=. --grpc_python_out=. spacex/api/device/wifi.proto
 python3 -m grpc_tools.protoc --descriptor_set_in=../dish.protoset --python_out=. --grpc_python_out=. spacex/api/device/wifi_config.proto
 ```
-Then move the resulting files to where the Python scripts can find them in its import path, such as in the same directory as the scripts themselves.
+Then move the resulting files to where the Python scripts can find them in the import path, such as in the same directory as the scripts themselves.

 Once those are available, the `dishHistoryStats.py` script can be used in place of the `grpcurl | parseJsonHistory.py` pipeline, with most of the same command line options.
 For example:
 ```